I always have the overwhelming feeling that I forgot to pack something very important. Anyone with me on that?

 - Ebook reader – for whoever loves to read.
 You can also have your trekking guide on it!
 I have the Kindle Paperwhite and love the built in light, which allows me to read books in bed without disturbing my bunk buddies in the hut’s dorms.

 Remember the lighter you go the happier you will be!
-If I didn’t have my camera equipment, I would have gone with 25-30 litres backpack.
+If I didn’t have my camera equipment, I would have gone with a 25-30 litres backpack.

-My go to brand for backpacks is Osprey.
+My go-to brand for backpacks is Osprey.
 I particularly love their harness system.

 If adjusted correctly to your body and in the right size, the backpack hugs the back really nicely, stays in one place and the whole weight sits on your hips, exactly where it should!

 Do you have any questions or suggestions about my list?
 Drop them in the comments below.
 I answer all comments personally!
+Make sure to download the checklist and use it for packing for your next hut to hut adventure in the Alps!

 If you are looking for information about travelling in the Italian Dolomites check out my independent guide!
 It has over 60 detailed articles on hiking, photography, hut to hut trips and via ferratas!